 Proximity Work focuses on getting the dogs comfortable in stationary (i.e. crates) and mobile (i.e. walks) scenarios through habituation and management.

 Confidence Work includes establishing safe zones in your home, which the dogs can access to deescalate a too stressful situation, as well as learning to have faith in your ability to keep them safe.

 Obedience Work builds the tools we use for all integration work.
 Your dog might have prior obedience training.
-We can draw on that and evaluate your dog’s proficiency but will still need sharpen all commands for our purposes.
+We can draw on that and evaluate your dog’s proficiency but will still need to sharpen all commands for our purposes.
 This process requires competition-level, reliable obedience, not big-box-store-group-class proficiency.
 A good amount of time is spent in the beginning taking your dog’s obedience to the required reliability level.
 Often, that means retraining (even learned) commands from the ground up.
 Most dogs have what is referred to as interpreted obedience.
 We need your dogs to have literal obedience.

 How We Work Together

-During the remainder of phase 3 you will mostly work by yourself, applying the skills we have built up to this point, until you have gained the comfort and reliability level needed to move forward.
+During the remainder of phase 3, you will mostly work by yourself, applying the skills we have built up to this point until you have gained the comfort and reliability level needed to move forward.
 We are of course available the entire time to support you and meet as needed.

 At the beginning of phase 4 and 5, we will again meet for weekly sessions for about four weeks in a row, before moving to phase coaching again, also, of course with full support the entire time.

 The Finalization proofs and completes the program.
 You will have lifetime support for your dogs through phone, chat, video and online channels.